adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/walkthrough/challenge-2/solution.md

 ```bash
 ansible-playbook -i ./inventory playbook.yml
 ```
-The ansible playbook will configure the guest OS of the created VM, download and install oracle 19c binaries and create a database.
+The ansible playbook will configure the guest OS of the created VM, download and install oracle 19c binaries.

 TODO: Measure duration without dbca script

 **Note: The creation of the database takes pretty long, so the ansible playbook takes ~45min to execute.
 We recommend to continue with another challenge to use the microhack time most effectively.**

-### Task 4: Create database from RMAN backup
+### Task 4: Backup onprem database and restore it on Azure VM using RMAN

+Connect to the primary onprem Oracle VM and check if there are backups we can use.

+If this is not the case initiate backup.

+Copy the backup files to the target VM in Azure.

+Login to target VM in Azure, create required folders, make required changes in files and restore database from backup files.

 ### Task 5: Setup dataguard to sync source database to the newly created Azure VM